-Under the Incident Command System, it is often advisable to make each area of specialist deployment a separate sector with the emergency fire vehicle commander of that crew acting as sector commander.
-See National Operational Guidance: Incident command for further information.
+Under the Incident Command System, it is often advisable to make each area of specialist deployment a separate sector, with the emergency fire vehicle commander of that crew acting as sector commander.
+Refer to Incident Command guidance for further information.